A root canal treatment involves drilling a hole into a decayed tooth and removing the soft centre, known as the dental pulp.

 - Sensitivity to hot or cold that continues after the stimulus is removed

 Recovery From Root Canal

-There is a healing period while the body repairs the area surrounding the tooth.
-However, after the dental anaesthesia has worn off you can usually eat and drink as usual, and resume normal daily activities.
-There may be some discomfort, particularly while biting, but it should not be serious.
-In some cases antibiotics will be prescribed, but dentists try to keep this to a minimum so as not to contribute to the development of drug-resistant bacteria.
+There is, of course, a healing period while the body repairs the area surrounding the tooth.
+However, after the dental anaesthesia has worn off, you can usually eat and drink as usual and resume your normal daily activities.
+You may experience some discomfort, particularly while biting, but that should subside within a day or so.
+If pain persists or you feel like something isn’t right, make an appointment with your dentist as soon as possible.

 The Innovative Dental Advantage

 If you’re in need of a root canal treatment, choose a practice with years of experience, advanced equipment and staff that are committed to achieving the best results for you.

 At Innovative Dental Moonee Ponds, we use cutting-edge tools like digital dental x-rays and intraoral cameras to make sure we develop a comprehensive understanding of your oral health.